Skip to Content

 TIP: Because Monserrate Palace sees way fewer tourists than other historic places in Sintra mentioned above, it could be a good place to visit during peak hours when most other attractions are busy.

-Practical info: Monserrate Palace is open daily from 9.30 am to 6.30 pm.
+Practical info: Monserrate Palace is open daily from 9.30 am to 6.30 pm and the tickets here are not timed yet (so they are valid at any time on the day of your choice).
 You can find more info on their website.
-For this palace, you can just get the tickets at the entrance.
+For this palace, you might also be able to get the tickets at the entrance.

 The gardens of Monserrate Palace in Sintra